Jeffreyo3/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website has set designs for different screen sizes or devices.
+A fully responsive website will be designed to form to a wide variety of different screen sizes instead of being designed for a few specific device sizes.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first vs desktop first means that your site will either have a default design for mobile or a default design for desktop, then media queries will be brought in to adjust them to other sizes.
+Mobile first will design a page for a phone/tablet & then bring in a min-width media query to adjust for bigger screen sizes.
+Desktop will achieve the opposite effect by using max-width.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+`font-size: 62.5%` will help normalize font sizes for using rem by setting the default text size to 10px.
+This will allow us to use the `rem` for all font sizing within our text which will allow our page to form to the computer/browser's built-in accessability settings chosen by the user.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a way to organize all of your code within CSS.
+It will allow you to create variables and functions to alter large ammounts of code without having to re-write hundreds of lines of code later.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept of preprocssing is importing.
+It makes it easier to locate all the different areas within the code that I need to review or edit when a problem arrises.
+It also allows for better organization.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.